 Hair is an important aspect of appearance for both men and women.
-And when you’re happy with your appearance, you’re more likely to have confidence and to be happier in all areas of your life.
-Unfortunately, both hair loss and gray hair are very common issues that most people begin to notice as they age.
+And when you’re happy with your appearance, you’re more likely to have confidence and to be happier in all other areas of your life.
+Unfortunately, both hair loss and gray hair are common issues that most people begin to notice as they age.
 One or both of these issues are often considered the inevitable side-effects of old age.

 In our culture, there is a high importance placed on having a youthful appearance.
 So it’s no surprise that anti-aging products, remedies, and regimens have created a booming industry.
 This is where He Shou Wu comes into play, but first, let’s cover some of the basics.